Hayden-Doty/Project1-Hayden-Doty/README.md

 ### HammingDist

 #### Class Variables
+- **MESONET_FILE**: private static final String, stores the name of the Mesonet File
+- **HEADER_LINES_TO_SKIP**: private static final int, Number of lines used for header info that wont need to be read
 - **allStations**: private ArrayList<String>, stores all STIDs from Mesonet.txt
 - **nrmn**: private String, is "NRMN"
 - **s1**: private String, value of the first inputted String